benkronfeld/benkronfeld.github.io/README.md

-# github.io
+# Skool Community Reviews

-An independent, in-depth review of the AI Automation Society Plus Skool community, covering pricing, features, pros, cons, and whether it’s worth joining.
+This repository hosts a static website that publishes independent reviews and comparisons of paid Skool communities.

+The goal is to help users understand pricing, pros and cons, and alternatives before joining a community.

+Some links on the site may be affiliate links.